Empirical Coordination of Quantum Correlations: Introduction

-Empirical coordination also plays a role in quantum data compression \cite{ soljanin2002compressing}.
-The optimal compression rate for a general ensemble of mixed states is unknown \cite{horodecki1999towards}.
-Barnum et al. \cite{barnum2001quantum} have reformulated the model for a source of commuting density operators, and Kramer and Savari \cite{kramer2001quantum} developed a rate-distortion theory that unifies the visible and blind approaches (cf. \cite{dur2001visible} and \cite{horodecki1998limits}).
-Coordination of separable correlations with classical links is described as follows.
-Consider a network of $K$ nodes, where Node $i$ performs an encoding operation $\mathcal{E}_i$ on a system $A_i$, for $i\in [K]$.
+Coordination of quantum correlations with either classical or quantum links is described as follows.
+Consider a network of $K$ nodes, where Node $k$ performs an encoding operation $\mathcal{E}_k$ on a system $A_k$, for $k\in \{1,\ldots,K\}$.
 Some of the nodes are connected by one-way classical links.
-We denote the rate limit for the link from Node $i$ to Node $j$ by $R_{i,j}$.
+We denote the classical rate and quantum rate limits for the link from Node $k$ to Node $l$ by $R_{k,l}$ and $Q_{k,l}$, respectively.
 Before the coordination protocol begins, the nodes may also share common randomness (CR).
 Furthermore, some of the nodes can have access to side information.
 The objective in the coordination problem is to establish a specific correlation, i.e., to simulate a desired quantum state $\omega_{A_1\dots A_K}$.
-Since the links are classical, the correlation is separable.
 The optimal performance is defined by the communication rates that are necessary and sufficient for simulating the desired correlation on average.

 In analogy to the classical framework, we separate between two types of coordination tasks.
 In strong coordination, the users encode in order to simulate an $n$-fold product state, $\omega_{A_1\dots A_K}^{\otimes n}$.
 That is, the \emph{joint state} resembles that of a memoryless (i.i.d.) quantum source.
 In our previous work, we have considered strong coordination.
-In particular, we addressed strong coordination for entanglement generation using quantum links \cite{NatorPereg_EC_ITW} and for classical-quantum (c-q) correlations with classical links \cite{NatorPereg_CQ_ITW}.
+In particular, we addressed strong coordination for entanglement generation using quantum links \cite{NaturPereg_E_arXiv,natur2025quantum} and for classical-quantum (c-q) correlations with classical links \cite{NaturPereg_CQ_ITW,natur2025quantum}.
+Strong coordination can be viewed as a unified framework for various models \cite{natur2025quantum}.
+We list a few examples of related protocols: \begin{enumerate}[1)] \item \emph{Channel resolvability:} Resolvability aims to approximate the output of a c-q channel using a uniformly distributed codebook \cite{hayashi2016quantum}.
+This is equivalent to c-q state simulation. \cite{ hayashi2016quantum}.
+Resolvability is also referred to as c-q soft covering \cite{strong_emprical_2018}.
+Quantum soft covering is further studied in \cite{atif2023quantum}.